 Mr. Beck is Board Certified in Tax Law by the Texas Board of Legal Specialization.
 He has served as an adjunct law professor at the Southern Methodist University Dedman School of Law, where he taught Corporate Income Taxation.
 He has also served as the Chairperson of the Dallas Bar Association’s Peer Assistance Committee and Co-Chair of the Texas Bar Tax Section Partnership and Real Estate Committee.
 Mr. Beck was admitted to practice in Texas in 1998 and the District of Columbia in 2000.

-- Georgetown University School of Law, LL.M. in Taxation, 2000
+- Georgetown University School of Law, LL.M. in Taxation, with distinction, 2000

 - University of Texas School of Law, J.D., with honors, 1998